Clustered and Non-Clustered Implementations

 FROM dbo.Orders

-GROUP BY CustomerID
+GROUP BY CustomerID;

 CREATE UNIQUE CLUSTERED INDEX IX_OrderSummary

-ON dbo.OrderSummary (CustomerID)
+ON dbo.OrderSummary (CustomerID);

 CREATE PARTITION FUNCTION OrderDateRangePF (DATE)